Which students have priority for being on campus in the spring?

 While the 2020-21 academic year will be different in many ways, we are confident that, as always, there remains tremendous value in the education that we provide.
 We are pleased to offer the additional option of a January term, at no cost, for all, any students who are enrolled for either the fall or spring semester (or both), and whether they study remotely or on campus.
 We have invested heavily in improved teaching technologies to improve the experience for students who are learning remotely for all or part of the year.
 For students learning on campus, we are investing heavily in supplies, equipment, and staff to reduce the risk of on- campus transmission of the COVID-19 virus.
 And, as always, all students will continue to benefit from a significant subsidy provided by the Amherst endowment.
 This allows Amherst to provide every Amherst student, regardless of their financial need, a deep discount to the cost of their education.
 Despite the challenges presented by investment markets and recent declines in the value of the endowment, we will spend nearly $110 million—approximately $60,000 per student—from the endowment during the next academic year, the highest in the College’s history.

 If you are fully remote, you will not be charged room and board.
-You can also expect your billed costs to be lower, and your family contribution to be the same but allocated differently (to living and personal expenses) based on what is on the bill.
-Students studying remotely who qualify for financial aid will receive an allowance for personal and living expenses.
-The financial aid office will be revising the aid package for students who are learning remotely.
+You can also expect your billed costs to be lower, but for your family contribution to be the same but allocated differently (to living and personal expenses) based on what is on the bill.
+Students studying remotely who qualify for financial aid will receive an allowance of $4,500 (or your country’s equivalent) per semester for living expenses.
+The financial aid office will be revising the aid package to reflect students who are remote.

 How do I view my 2020-21 financial aid details and when will I know about a revision?